National Honor Society

 3. Service rendered to the school or community at large.

 5. Good character as judged by others.

 Application forms will be available at the two orientation meetings to be announced in early March.

 National Honor Society meetings are held weekly during lunch on campus.

 Questions or to set up tutoring provided by NHS, email firstname.lastname@example.org

 What is CSF?

-California Scholarship Federation (CSF) is a statewide organization which honors outstanding high school students for their academic excellence.
+California Scholarship Federation (CSF) is a statewide organization which honors outstanding high school students for their academic excellence and service.
 CSF is recognized by colleges and universities throughout California.
-Seniors who have been members for at least four semesters during their sophomore year, junior and one semester of their senior year, qualify for the Gold Sealbearer distinction.
-These seniors wear a gold tassel and cord at graduation, receive a gold seal on their diploma, and receive Sealbearer (Life) distinction on their final transcript.
-Seniors with six semesters of membership, one of which must be in their senior year, also receive a Highest Honor Certificate (100%).
-A CSF pin is also given to each qualifying student.
+Seniors who have been members for at least four semesters between their sophomore and senior years (one required from senior year), qualify for Gold Sealbearer distinction.
+These seniors wear a gold tassel at graduation, receive a gold seal on their diploma, receive Sealbearer (Life) distinction on their final transcript and a CSF pin.
+Seniors who volunteer as a Power Tutor for at least five hours during each semester of membership will also qualify for Gold Sealbearer WITH Lifetime Service.
+These seniors will receive the gold cord in addition to the gold tassel to be worn at graduation.
+Seniors with six semesters of membership and service (beginning with their sophomore year) will receive the Highest Honor Certificate (100%).

 CSF eligibility for membership will be based on the previous semester grades.
 The application period will begin after the start of each semester and will continue for about two weeks.